Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Ana

-A specific thank you email template
+Sample #2: A specific thank-you email

 Hi Ms. Bernard,